Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - No dedicated nonprofit discount program

-- Advanced segmentation is limited compared to enterprise tools
+- Advanced segmentation is limited next to enterprise tools

 2. Brevo (formerly Sendinblue) — Best for High-Volume Email on a Budget

-Brevo's pricing model is fundamentally different from every other tool on this list, and that difference matters enormously for nonprofits.
-You're billed by emails sent per month, not by number of contacts.
-This means you can store a list of 50,000 donors and only pay based on how often you email them.
-For organizations building a long-term donor database but not emailing everyone constantly, that's a genuine structural advantage — and one that can save you hundreds of dollars a month compared to contact-based pricing at scale.
+Brevo's pricing is set up differently from almost every other tool here, and that difference is huge for nonprofits.
+You pay based on emails sent per month, not how many contacts you store.
+That means you can keep a list of 50,000 donors but only pay for what you actually send.
+For organizations building a long-term donor database while keeping email frequency modest, that's a genuine advantage that can save hundreds every month compared to contact-based pricing.

 Key Features: